How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 In this post, I’ll distill my success strategy in 8 steps.

-The steps I'll outline are not meant to be performed in a linear fashion, one after another.
+The steps I outline here are not meant to be performed in a linear fashion, one after another.
 They will overlap.
 For instance, determining when to start will depend partly on the language you plan to study in and whether you need to improve your fluency for a required language test.

-If you're applying for scholarships, start the scholarship search in parallel with program selection.
+If you're applying for scholarships, start the scholarship search in parallel with the LL.M. program selection.
 Many scholarships have early deadlines, and some may even require applications before submitting your admissions materials.
 Scholarship availability might also influence your choice of programs.

 Let’s dive in!

-Step 1: Choose Your Programs
+Step 1: Choose Your LL.M.
+Programs

-It’s a bit like Alice in Wonderland:
+Otherwise it’s a bit like Alice in Wonderland:

 “If you don't know where you want to go, then it doesn't matter which path you take.”